Allen-Synthesis/EuroPi/README.md

 This repository relates to the EuroPi module, however some users may be expecting to see what is now referred to as the 'EuroPi Prototype'.
 The (deprecated) repository for this module [can be found here](https://github.com/roryjamesallen/EuroPi-Prototype)

+You can find more about this (including a project diary) and other projects of mine on [my website](https://www.allensynthesis.co.uk)

 ![Imgur](https://i.imgur.com/wHL7558.png)

 ## New Features